-Summary: This project was completed on March 17, 2017 and is in the closeout phase.
+Summary: This project was completed on March 17, 2017, and project closeout was completed in the same month.
 OCTA was the lead agency for design and installation of this project which added lighting to the existing platform and new decorative hand rails at the San Clemente Pier Station.

-Additional rail corridor improvements include: completed Control Point project at Fourth Street in the City of Santa Ana, which provide rail operational efficiencies; completed Positive Train Control implementation, which improves rail safety by monitoring and controlling train movement; replacement of the San Juan Creek railroad bridge in the City of San Juan Capistrano, which will not preclude a future bike trail on the south end along the creek (design is 90 percent complete, environmental clearance and ROW acquisition are in progress); the Railroad ROW Slope Stabilization project, which includes eight locations within the OCTA-owned LOSSAN rail corridor that have been identified for improvements to prevent future erosion and slope instability (construction began in June 2018 and is 54 percent complete); and continued implementation of video surveillance systems.
+Additional rail corridor improvements include: completed Control Point project at Fourth Street in the City of Santa Ana, which provides rail operational efficiencies; completed Positive Train Control implementation, which improves rail safety by monitoring and controlling train movement; replacement of the San Juan Creek railroad bridge in the City of San Juan Capistrano, which will not preclude a future bike trail on the south end along the creek (design is 95 percent complete, environmental clearance and ROW acquisition are in progress); the Railroad ROW Slope Stabilization project, which includes eight locations within the OCTA-owned LOSSAN rail corridor that have been identified for improvements to prevent future erosion and slope instability (construction began in June 2018 and is 75 percent complete); and continued implementation of video surveillance systems.